Xaxis/entangled-black-hole-network/README.md

 ## Abstract

 Classical general relativity (GR) predicts that the interior of an astrophysical black hole collapses to a point of **infinite density and curvature**.
-Modern quantum-gravity approaches dispute the physical reality of such “singularities,” instead replacing them with Planck-scale, finite-density cores that store information in non-local quantum correlations :contentReference[oaicite:0]{index=0}.
-The **ER = EPR** conjecture goes further, asserting that quantum entanglement *is* spacetime connectivity: an Einstein–Rosen bridge is the geometrical avatar of a maximally entangled pair :contentReference[oaicite:1]{index=1}.
+Modern quantum-gravity approaches dispute the physical reality of such “singularities,” instead replacing them with Planck-scale, finite-density cores that store information in non-local quantum correlations.
+The **ER = EPR** conjecture goes further, asserting that quantum entanglement *is* spacetime connectivity: an Einstein–Rosen bridge is the geometrical avatar of a maximally entangled pair.
 Motivated by these threads, we propose the **Entangled Black-Hole Network (EBHN)**, a weighted graph in which every astrophysical horizon is a vertex and each edge is quantified by the mutual entanglement entropy between the horizons it links.
 By coarse-graining the graph via the Ryu–Takayanagi relation, we derive an *informational stress–energy tensor* that amends Einstein’s field equations, sourcing curvature directly from entanglement.
-The framework (i) explains the near-flatness of the late-time Friedmann–Robertson–Walker metric without a fine-tuned cosmological constant, (ii) accounts for the early appearance of billion-solar-mass black holes that the James Webb Space Telescope (JWST) has discovered at redshift *z* ≳ 10 :contentReference[oaicite:2]{index=2}, and (iii) furnishes falsifiable predictions for correlated gravitational-wave ring-downs, horizon-scale polarimetric flicker, and non-Gaussian cosmic microwave background (CMB) trispectra.
+The framework (i) explains the near-flatness of the late-time Friedmann–Robertson–Walker metric without a fine-tuned cosmological constant, (ii) accounts for the early appearance of billion-solar-mass black holes that the James Webb Space Telescope (JWST) has discovered at redshift *z* ≳ 10, and (iii) furnishes falsifiable predictions for correlated gravitational-wave ring-downs, horizon-scale polarimetric flicker, and non-Gaussian cosmic microwave background (CMB) trispectra.
 We present an extensive literature review, a field-equation derivation, graph-theoretic simulations, and a detailed experimental roadmap.

 ---